michaelmcandrew/civicrm-user-guide-gitbook/contributions/what-you-need-to-know.md

 organisation may have specific needs that require custom fields.

-If you do need to create custom fields to meet your needs, see the chapter*Creating Custom Fields*in the*Understanding Your Data section.*
+If you do need to create custom fields to meet your needs, see the chapter *Creating Custom Fields* in the *Understanding Your Data section*.

 ### Types and accounting codes